QuarkNerd/blog/rwilliams/_posts/2014-02-25-developing-large-scale-knockoutjs-applications.md

 As property iteration order is not guaranteed, the order in which extenders will be applied isn't either.
 And as each extender is applied to the return value of the previous, what each extender is applied to is also not guaranteed.
 Applying multiple extenders in a single call is therefore only appropriate if all those extenders return the target that they're applied to.

-### The style and css bindings
+### Element attribute bindings
-These bindings only control the style properties and CSS classes that are properties of the current object given to them.
-Those properties are fixed if the object is declared in the binding string, but for larger sets of styles and classes it can be useful to point the binding to a computed observable on the view model (`data-bind="css: css"`):
+The `css`, `style` and `attr` bindings control attributes on elements based only on the properties of the current object given to them.
+Those properties are fixed if the object is declared in the binding string, but as we saw earlier for larger objects it can be useful to point the binding to a property or computed observable on the view model (`data-bind="css: css"`):

 {% highlight javascript %}
 this.css = ko.computed(function () {